DanielRam94m/My-CC-Notes/Git-Commands.md

 ```bash
 git add main.cc
 ```

-`git add .` will add all the content of the file
+**TAKE CARE!**. although it seems easier just run the command 'git add .' (in order to add all files to the repository), it could cause some problems, because this command could include unwanted files to the repository repository.

 ## git commit
 To add the data from the *staging area* to the *local repo*, use `git commit -m "a brief description"`.